erhanertem/App-the-wild-oasis/README.md

   - Improved DELETE functionality w/ cabin data recovery feature upon unsuccessful image delete operation
 - Implement auto switching forms @ cabins page between edit forms and create forms allowing only a single form displayed at a time.
+- Restrict deletion of shared image bucket files, if shared more than one cabin to keep integrity of cabin table data.

 #### <img src="./push.gif" width="30px"/>[The Wild Oasis App](https://****)